 Apple provides a method for updating Mac OS X with important security updates and operating system enhancements.
 Similar to Windows Update, Apple has built the Software Update function directly into OS X. It is important to periodically check for updates to keep your Apple computer safe.
 Apple maintains directions on using the Software Update tool on the Apple support site.

 Now that you have your operating system up-to-date, checking the software you use regularly for updates is next step in keeping things working well and your computer protected.
 Each program might can have a unique way to check for and apply updates; some programs even try to install toolbars or other spyware on your computer as part of the update: check what you are selecting and agreeing to whenever you install software.

 You never know when the unexpected may occur.
 There is always the potential that you may accidentally delete an essential file.
 Computer data occasionally gets corrupted; your computer may be lost or damaged beyond the point of affordable data recovery.
 It is important to always be prepared for the unexpected.
 Information Technology Services strongly recommends that you back up your essential information at least once a week.

 In general, the safest choice is to back up your critical data to an external medium.
-Some popular options are CD/DVDs, USB Flash drives (i.e. a small removable drive that you connect to your computer using a USB port), and external hard drives.
+Some popular options are USB Flash drives, external hard drives and cloud services (i.e. OneDrive).
 The option you use will depend upon a number of factors, including the amount of data you want to back up.

-In an effort to be environmentally responsible and provide energy savings for the University, ITS is providing tips and tricks to configure your computer to save power.
+In an effort to be environmentally responsible, here are some tips and tricks to configure your computer to save power.

 Desktop computers use a lot of energy!
 Some simple facts: